 You may have compassionate reasons for visiting someone where that person is struggling with the lockdown generally or they may be suffering from a physical or mental illness, have suffered a bereavement or you may be concerned about their general wellbeing or welfare.

 Other examples of things that may be permitted, include visits to people living or staying in care homes, in supported living services, or in children’s homes or young offender institutions.
 In each case, the service provider will need to put in place appropriate social distancing and safety measures before allowing visits, and you should contact them before travelling.

-Are picnics and barbecues with another extended household allowed?
+Are picnics and barbecues with people outside my extended household allowed?

 Yes, if you remain outside.
-You should maintain physical distancing and should not share or use the same items as the other extended household, for example plates, cups and food packages.
-Any item that is passed between two extended households will increase the risk of the spread of the virus.
+You should maintain physical distancing and should not share or use the same items as people outside your extended household, for example plates, cups and food packages.
+Any item that is passed between people in different extended households will increase the risk of the spread of the virus.